fonoster/routr/docs/guide-routr-as-asterisk-frontend.md

       secret: '1234'
 ```

-Head to the console and run the command `arkctl -- get peers` to confirm that the Peer exist.
+Head to the console and run the command `rctl -- get peers` to confirm that the Peer exist.
 The result should be as follows:

 <img src="../img/get_peers_cmd_output.png" width=600 >